 Despite a rise in wind generation, gas still dominates

 Argentina’s electricity transition has begun.
-Wind supplied 9% of Argentina’s electricity in 2021, up from zero in 2015.
-Coal supplied only 3% of Argentina’s electricity in 2021, but gas supplied 61%.
+Wind supplied 10% of Argentina’s electricity in 2022, up from only 0.4 TWh in 2015.
+Coal supplied only 2% of Argentina’s electricity in 2022, but fossil gas supplied 56%.

 Will Argentina sufficiently use its extensive wind resources to meet new electricity demand and start to reduce its dependence on fossil gas?
 The IEA Net Zero Roadmap states that non-OECD countries like Argentina should target 100% clean power by 2040 to align with 1.5C.